altfatterz/mongodb-example/README.md

 ```

-5. Check the database count
+5. Check the database count.
+Notice that after we took the database dump the application inserted more documents.

 ```bash
 db.customer.count()